 We believe the absence of a proper EQIA has been detrimental to public debate on GRA reform and will be a detriment to any legislative process if it is not rectified.
 We therefore hope that Council members will firstly consider calling on the Scottish Government to undertake a full EQIA of its proposals, before proceeding with reform of the GRA, and secondly that they will convey a more general message to the Scottish Government that EQIAs relating to the protected characteristic of “sex” should be given proper priority in every case where they are relevant

-December 2018: How Scotland’s Local Authorities represent the protected characteristic of ‘sex’
+Review: How Scotland’s Local Authorities represent the protected characteristic of ‘sex’ (13 Dec 2018)

 Party manifesto commitments on GRA reform

 The following posts set out details of existing political party commitments on GRA reform, as stated in the 2017 UK general election and 2016 Holyrood election: